TeamRizu/outfox-wiki/README.md

 ## Editing this wiki

-The site is implemented using the[Hugo](https://gohugo.io/) framework and the [Geekdocs](https://geekdocs.de/) theme.
+The site is implemented using the [Hugo](https://gohugo.io/) framework and the [Geekdocs](https://geekdocs.de/) theme.
 All of the wiki pages (usually stored as markdown or HTML files) are stored in the ``content`` directory, with subfolders for each category.
-Each category and page must have an ``_index.md`` file to define titles and determine their order in the table of contents sidebar.
+Each category folder ``_index.md`` file to define titles and determine their order in the table of contents sidebar.
 These are configured using Hugo _front matter_;

 On categories, they are written like this;